EHVKumar/FlappyFX/README.md

-FlappyFX: A game in JavaFX
+FlappyFX: A game in written in JavaFX
 ![alt tag](./FlappyFX.png)